St Nicholas Center Collection

 Greek ships carry an icon of St. Nicholas, as he is regarded as master of wind and tempest.
 Sailors light a candle before the icon, praying for safe passage.
 When a ship is in danger the captain prays making a solemn promise to bring a tamata, a Greek ex-voto, of a small ship of silver, gold, or carved of wood, if they make port safely.
 On return from such a voyage, the captain and sailors take the ex-voto, representing their ship, to church.
 In thanksgiving for their safety, they place it before a St. Nicholas icon.
 It is given as testimony to protection received, not as intercession for future aid.

 Revered as the great protector, St. Nicholas' feast is one of great devotion.
+Pilgrims travel to Naxos and Faros.
+Traditional dishes of fried cod with garlic sauce are served.
 The Greek Navy pays tribute to the patron saint of sailors with a special ceremony at the Hellenic Naval Academy.

 Devotion to Saint Nicholas is also shown by the many small white chapels that dot the coastline.
 These chapels, dedicated to Saint Nicholas, have been built in gratitude to God for protection on the seas.
 As nearly every island family has members working in shipping, the navy, fishing or sponge diving, it is customary for folks passing one of these chapels to enter, light a candle, and pray for their friends' and relatives' protection from turbulent seas.
 Many families name a son "Nikolaos" in honor of the saint.